• Skip to primary navigation

 ingredients for kilawin

 Preheat the frying pan to medium heat and add oil.
 It should be hot enough to make the tofu sizzle right away.
-Next, add the diced tofu then and fry until golden, set aside:
+Next, add the diced tofu and fry until golden, set aside:

 fried tofu on a frying pan

-In a large bowl, add fried tofu, ¼ block crushed tofu, cucumber, onions, garlic, chili pepper, black pepper, vinegar mix, freshly squeezed calamansi, and gently toss:
+In a large bowl, add fried tofu, ¼ block of crushed tofu, cucumber, onions, garlic, chili pepper, black pepper, vinegar mix, freshly squeezed calamansi, and gently toss:

 a mixture of vinegar, salt, sugar in a small bowl and tofu kilawin on a large bowl

-Delicious when eaten with steamed rice!
+This kilawin is very delicious when eaten with steamed rice!

 Do I need to use tofu?